githubjacky/StochasticFrontiers.jl/README.md

 ## Users <a name="users"></a>
+To see more usages, please check out the [examples/](https://github.com/githubjacky/StochasticFrontiers.jl/tree/main/examples) folser
 ### fit the model <a name = "fit_the_models"></a>
 #### `sfspec`: wrapper for assigning the data and some model specific parameters <a name="sfspec"></a>
 - examples in examples/Cross_Trun.ipynb